 According to positive cycle if a person thinks, I can pass the exam he makes this vision, feels positively, then he acts, finally he passes the exam.

-1 Think, speak and feel positive about yourself others and situations
+Tips for keeping outlook positive:1 Think, speak and feel positive about yourself others and situations

 2) Always visualize yourself and your life the way you want it